Utility Theory of Synthetic Data Generation: Data Synthesis in Supervised Learning

+In this paper, we consider a common framework for generating synthetic data for downstream learning tasks \citep{shoshan2023synthetic,van2023synthetic}.
+Specifically, a real dataset $\mathcal{D}=\{ (\bm{x}_i, y_i) \}_{i=1}^n$ is used to train a generative model, and a resulting synthetic dataset $\widetilde{\mathcal{D}} =\{(\widetilde{\bm{x}}_i, \widetilde{y}_i) \}_{i=1}^{\widetilde{n}}$ is released for downstream learning tasks, where $\widetilde{n}$ is the size of the synthetic dataset.
+As illustrated in Figure \ref{Archi}, a synthetic dataset $\widetilde{\mathcal{D}}$ is typically generated to replace $\mathcal{D}$ for a downstream training task $\mathcal{F}$.
+The objective of the downstream task is to obtain a classifier based on the released synthetic dataset $\widetilde{\mathcal{D}}$.
+Various frameworks exist for obtaining a classifier, such as plug-in methods \citep{audibert2007fast} and the empirical risk minimization framework \citep{bartlett2006convexity}.

-The central problem of data synthesis in supervised learning is whether $\widetilde{f}$ (or $\widetilde{g}$) performs similarly to $\widehat{f}$ (or $\widehat{g}$) in terms of generalization \citep{hittmeir2019utility,rankin2020reliability}.
-In other words, the performance of estimators trained on the synthetic dataset should be comparable to those trained on the original dataset \citep{jordon2019pate}.
-Motivated by this, we consider a common evaluation metric to measure the utility of synthetic datasets for both regression and classification,
+Here we let $\widehat{f}$ and $\widetilde{f}$ be the resulting classifiers obtained from $\mathcal{D}$ and $\widetilde{\mathcal{D}}$, respectively.
+The central problem of data synthesis in supervised learning is whether $\widetilde{f}$ performs similarly to $\widehat{f}$ in terms of their generalization capabilities \citep{hittmeir2019utility,rankin2020reliability}.
+Hence, we consider the following utility metric: